By Mike Miller Updated May 13, 2022

 Until recently, more than 90%

 of Florida oysters come from Apalachicola Bay.
-The town hosts the Florida Seafood Festival every year that attracts thousands of seafood lovers.
+For many years it's been known as "the oyster capital of the world," and the town hosts the Florida Seafood Festival every year that attracts thousands of seafood lovers.

 The Florida Fish and Wildlife Conservation Commission voted to shut down this iconic fishery after years of drought and pollution polluted the wild oyster beds.